sarimzafar/foosfighter/README.md

 # Foosfighter
-### Code Repository for the automated fusball table
+### Code Repository for the automated foosball table

 # Suggested Links